karleee/spotify_clone/README.md

 As the mouse hovers over the thumbnail, an option to play the playlist appears in the form of a green and white icon.
 If the user clicks anywhere other than the play button, they are redirected to the playlist's page; however, if they click on the play icon, then they remain on the current page and the playlist will begin playing in the audio player.

-Across the website, there are multiple access points like the one mentioned above: the playlist thumbnails that appear on the user's page and the playlist photo on the playlist page itself.
+Across the website, there are multiple access points like the one mentioned above, a majority of which are placed on top of album or playlist thumbnails.

 <kbd>
 <img src="https://github.com/karleee/morsel/blob/master/README_images/morsel_restaurant1.png" alt="Homepage" width="900px" border="1">